-Emergency Reception and Orientation Centres (EROC) were specifically designed for the accommodation of persons arriving in Ireland through relocation and resettlement.300 There are three EROC with a total capacity of 375 places.
-Statistics in relation to capacity at EROC in 2020 were not available at the time of writing, however, figures released by the Department of Justice indicate that as of October 2020, there were approximately 249 individuals resident in three EROC centres throughout the country.301
+Emergency Reception and Orientation Centres (EROC) were specifically designed for the accommodation of persons arriving in Ireland through relocation and resettlement.350 There are three EROC with a total capacity of 375 places.
+As of 31 December 2021, there was a total contracted capacity of 545 places across three EROC centres and 430 individuals resided in three centres.
+351